 Day 6 : from Peliam to Angguruk

 I spent some time in the morning in Peliam village before leaving to Angguruk.

 But most of the villagers still go barefoot, climbing up and down everyday to work in the garden.
-There is no animal to help, and not much mechanical gear.
-I saw some guys going with a hunting rifle, one chainsaw and 2 portable lawn mowers in Yogosem.
+There is no animal to help, and not much mechanical gear (a hunting rifle, a chainsaw or portable lawn mowers for instance).

 Boys play with slingshot.
 You can meet some old Papuan wandering with bow and arrow to go hunting for birds or fish.
 Women always carry their characteristic net bag on their head.
 Sometimes it’s filled with ubi leaves, sometimes with wood for fire, sometimes with a baby or even a small pig !

-There is no light at night but a few torchlight.
-People will gather in smoky honai and talk or sing.
+There is no light at night but a few flashlights.
+People gather in smoky honai to discuss and sometimes to sing.